TeamHG-Memex/sitehound-frontend/README.md

 # Site Hound
-Site Hound (previously THH) is a Domain Discovery Tool extending the capabilities of Search engines, allowing the user to expand the set of relevant URLs on his domain/s of interest. <br>
+Site Hound (previously THH) is a Domain Discovery Tool that extends the capabilities of commercial search engines using automation and human-in-the-loop (HITL) machine learning, allowing the user efficiently expand the set of relevant web pages within his domain/s or topic/s of interest. <br>
 Site Hound is the UI to a more complex set of tools described below.
 Site Hound was developed under the Memex Program by HyperionGray LLC in partnership with Scrapinghub, Ltd. (2015/2017)